12/19/25 #frugalfriday: Thrifting for Gifting #3

 Let’s talk more about thrifting for gifting!
 It’s Frugal Friday!
 You have less than a week left for Christmas shopping.
 If you still have some shopping to do, I encourage you to check out your local thrift stores.
 You can find things still new with their tags, or in like new condition, which are totally OK for giving, even if you pay thrift store prices.

 My grandsons are a little young for it, at ages 4 and 7, but they will grow into it and hopefully use it their whole lives.
-They can fight over it when they move out, LOL.
+In the meantime they will definitely benefit from The Little Book for Boys, which is for ages under 8.
+They can fight over them all when they move out, LOL, or leave them with their mom for the grandchildren.
 I also got this fun Marvel character storybook below for them to add to the adventure box/basket.
-So I’ve got a mix of old school fun with comic book superheroes.
+So I’ve got a mix of old school fun with comic book superheroes and medieval times.
+It’s just so amazing that the Duplo guys, the book for big boys, and the book for little boys and the Marvel book were all on the same aisle.
+The books were all $4 or less each!
+I didn’t have to hunt for them, there were just there!

 You can see other stuff I got for Christmas gifts over here, and items I gifted my mom for her birthday here.

-Watch these videos in YouTube over here for more thrifting for gifting inspiration!!
+Watch these videos in YouTube over here and below for more thrifting for gifting inspiration!!
 It’s not too late to find cool stuff for Christmas gift-giving.
 Merry Thriftmas!

 Leave a comment